Does Marriage Affect Credit Scores?

 The only time a spouse’s bad credit comes into play is when applying for joint financing, such as a home mortgage.
 If you know your spouse has bad credit and you plan to apply for joint loans or credit cards, take some time to help your spouse improve their credit.

 Improving credit requires patience and discipline.
-You must pay down debts if credit utilization is above 30%.
+If credit utilization is above 30%, you must pay down debts.
 The most reliable way to improve credit is to build a positive payment history.

-Contact us if you have more questions on bad credit management for your spouse or to apply for a small business loan.
+Contact us if you have more questions or want to apply for a small business loan.
 Our funding experts can help you find the best loans for your credit score.